The Eulogy for Grace Schlosshauer

 Grace surprised Fred by driving down to Fort Dix to pick him up – a double surprise in that before Fred’s departure to Korea Grace hadn’t known how to drive.
 Grace was a little disappointed, however to discover Fred had promised to give two of his army buddies rides to the airport, messing up her imagined romantic drive back to north Jersey with just the two of them.
 Nonetheless, it was wonderful for Grace to have Fred home.

-Soon afterwards Fred and Grace when John, one of Fred’s army buddies and his wife Ruthie on a vacation trip to Florida.
+Soon afterwards Fred and Grace went with John, one of Fred’s army buddies and his wife Ruthie on a vacation trip to Florida.
 They stayed life long friends.

 Grace and Fred rented a two family house in Elizabeth.
 Grace continued to work for Prudential while Fred found work as a die worker in Newark.